BinL233/BinLTools_Gin/static/markdown/author_profile.md

     - Digit Converter
         - Fast conversion of digits
         - Support Binary, Octal, Decimal and Hexadecimal conversions.
+    - Download handler

 ### <span style="color:#c7437ccd">2.
 Computer Organization and Design</span>
 This project implements 5 stages:
-Instruction Fetch, Instruction Decode, Instruction Execute, Memory, pipelined CPU using the Xilinx design package for FPGAs.
+Instruction Fetch, Instruction Decode, Instruction Execute, Memory of the pipelined CPU using the Xilinx design package for FPGAs.

 To see the repository, please click [this link](https://github.com/BinL233/Computer-Organization-and-Design)